Spucksm/reading-notes/reading03.md

    * nothing to commit, working directory clean
    * not- this indicates which brach i'm on (will over branches in a later section) and states "working directory clean," which menas that files have tracked or modified status at the moment.
 Also, no untracked files are present because Git has not listed any.
  * Tracking and Staging a New File
-   * Single File- trakc one file only:
+   * Single File- track one file only:
      * git add filename
    * All files:
-     * $git add *
+     * $ git add .
    * note- after using these commands, files are tracked and staged for committing.
-   * After adding a new file called "Example" i will see info regarding changes to be committed:
+   * After adding a new file called "Example" I will see info regarding changes to be committed:
      * $ git status
-       branch master
+       * branch master
        changes to be committed:
        (use "git reset Head..." to unstage)
        new file: EXAMPLE
       * this tells us tthat there are changes committed and that the files ahs beeen staged.
  * Committing A File
    * After stagging one or multiple files, I should commit the changes and record what I did w/in the commit message:
-     * $ git commit -"made change x,y,z"
+     * $ git commit -m "made change x,y,z"
    * this has committed changes for the file or files (I can have one commit message for multiple files, if app) to the HEAD
  * Committing All Changes
    * $ git commit -a
  * Pushing Changes
    * push changes to a remote repo:
-     * $git push origin master
+     * $git push origin main
-     * note- This cmd pushed changes from the local "master" branch to the remote repo named "origin"
+     * note- This cmd pushed changes from the local "main" branch to the remote repo named "origin"
  * Stashing Changes
    * if not ready to commit changes, but don't want to lose data:
      * git stash   (temp removes changes and hides them, gives clean dir) when ready to continue working: